public-transport/kubernetes-setup/users/readme.md

 # Users

+## :warning: DEPRECATED!
+This repository is no longer in use, check [public-transport/infrastructure](https://github.com/public-transport/infrastructure) for our latest setup.**

 Everyone who makes deployments on our shared kubernetes cluster has a specific **namespace** and a corresponding **user** and **service account** which have edit permissions on that namespace.
 Keep in mind that **everyone can read the logs for every namespace**.

 ## Obtaining user credentials